unfoldingWord/wordMAP/README.md

 * Differentiate multiple occurrences of the same word.

 > TODO: Support for metadata like strong's numbers and parts of speech.
+> Also support contextually saved alignments. e.g. alignments are grouped by verse.

 ## Input Prerequisites